 About the Report

 The latest report from the Competent Children Study research project is titled “Forming Adulthood Past, Present and Future in the Experiences and Views of the Competent Learners @ 20”, by Cathy Wylie and Edith Hodgen, published September 2011 by the Ministry of Education and NZCER.
-Click here to go to the report online.

 The following indicators of risk for children making a satisfactory pathway from school into early adulthood are listed in the report:

 - Low levels of mathematics performance at age 5 and onwards

 - (mathematics performance was a somewhat stronger indicator than literacy, but lack of reading enjoyment—how one